On extensions for gentle algebras: Determining extensions in the module category

 where $x \in Q_0$.
-Since the projectives in $\nu$ as a substring of $\pi(v)$ are in homological degrees 0 and -1 and the projectives in $\omega$ as a substring of the homotopy string corresponding to $\Sigma \Q_{\pi(w)}$ are in degrees -1 and -2, the graph map $\f$ can only be supported in a single degree, as shown.
+Since the projectives in $\nu$ as a substring of $\sigma$ are in cohomological degrees $0$ and $-1$ and the projectives in $\omega$ as a substring of the homotopy string corresponding to $\Sigma \Q_{\tau}$ are in degrees $-1$ and $-2$, the graph map $\f$ can only be supported in a single degree, as shown.
+By reversing the orientation on $\tau$ if necessary, we may assume that $\sigma$ and $\tau$ are compatibly oriented in the sense of \cite[Def 2.1]{CPS}.